 Those who survive either truck or car accidents are often left to deal with various forms of injury, including permanent disabilities, such as brain damage and spinal cord injuries.
 However, the legal processes concerning truck and car accidents couldn’t be more different.

 When it comes to how a personal injury claim is handled, truck accidents are starkly different from car accidents.
 For example, there are different rules and accident investigation procedures that are unique to truck accidents that differ to those of car accidents.
-Our excellent team of attorneys from West Coast Trial Lawyers break down the difference between truck and car accidents in California.

 According to the Insurance Institute for Highway Safety (IIHS), in 2019, the United States had 33,244 fatal motor vehicle crashes.
 About 36,096 deaths were reported.